oceanprotocol/pdr-backend/READMEs/barge.md

 Issue: MacOS * Docker
 - On MacOS, Docker may freeze.
 Fix by reverting to 4.22.1.
 Details follow.
 - Symptoms: it stops logging; Docker cpu usage is 0%; it hangs when you type `docker ps` in console
-- For us: Docker 4.24.1 (released Sep 28, 2023) freezes, and 4.22.1 works.
+- For us: Docker 4.24.1 (released Sep 28, 2023) freezes, and 4.22.1 (Aug 24, 2023) works.
 [Docker release notes](https://docs.docker.com/desktop/release-notes).
 - To fix:
   - In console: `./cleanup.sh; docker system prune -a --volumes`
   - Download [Docker 4.22.1](https://docs.docker.com/desktop/release-notes/#4221)
-  - Open the download, drag "Docker" to "Applications"
+  - Open the download, drag "Docker" to "Applications".
+Choose "Replace existing" when prompted.
-  - Chose to "Replace" the existing installation
-  - Run Docker desktop.
+  - Run Docker Desktop.
 Confirm the version via "About".
-  - If that doesn't work, then [fully uninstall Docker](https://www.makeuseof.com/how-to-uninstall-docker-desktop-mac/) and try again.
+  - If you have the wrong version, then [fully uninstall Docker](https://www.makeuseof.com/how-to-uninstall-docker-desktop-mac/) and try again.

 ## Run Docker